All the support is provided via personal tickets. To submit us a ticket please fill in the form: http://cmsmasters.net/support/

 It's RTL ready, so you may add a plugin and change the theme content to be shown as RTL.

 The first step you should take is create your own language file.
 To implement this you should install Poedit:

-Note: You will find the language pot file in wp-content/themes/solfeggio/theme-framework/languages.
+Note: You will find the language pot file in wp-content/themes/the-pasquales/theme-vars/languages.

 Run Poedit and proceed to File/New catalog from POT file.

 Choose the .pot file you've copied to use as a skeleton of your language.
 You'll get the list of messages and common phrases.

 Select a text you'd like to translate onto your language and enter changes in a lower field as shown on the screenshot:

 You should enter new text to the field in the bottom of the window - it will be saved for each item automatically.
 Edit all the messages you need and make sure you save changes to the file before closing.

 Create a language file (for instance the lg_LG file or any other name to your preference).
 The program will create two files with similar names with extensions .po and .mo.